 Lake Clark's First Settlers

 The earliest hunters camped on knolls to watch for caribou while shaping and sharpening their tools.
-Archeologists find lichen-covered and wind-polished tools in exposed areas at high elevations that are the fragile and scant evidence of prehistoric hunters.
+Archeologists sometimes find ancient tools in exposed, alpine areas; these are the fragile and scant evidence of prehistoric hunters.

-Compared to these early sites, archeological sites that date to the last thousand years offer a wealth of information.
+Compared to these ancient finds, archeological sites that date to the last thousand years offer a wealth of information.
 The remains of houses, caches, fish racks, and other structures can often be found.
-Investigating these remains helps archeologists understand the daily life in prehistoric communities.
+Investigating these remains helps archeologists understand the daily life of prehistoric communities.

 Did You Know?

 Earthquakes are common in the tectonically active Lake Clark area.
 The Alaska Peninsula is located on the Pacific "Ring of Fire" and has one of the highest earthquake frequencies in the world.